wich229/js-adagrams/README.md

 The `Adagrams` object is used here to contain several attributes and functions listed in the Implementation Requirements section.

 We've previously seen JavaScript objects used as hashes, and seen them act sort of like class instances with `this`, and now modules.
-Because of the language's design JavaScript's object type is flexible enough to unify all three of these concepts which are each distinct in Ruby.
+Because of the language's design JavaScript's object type is flexible enough to unify all three of these concepts which are distinct in Python.

 The code ends with this line:
 ```js
 export default Adagrams;
 ```

 This line is necessary to allow our unit test file (`test/adagrams.test.js`) to import the `Adagrams` "module" and call the functions within it.
-Unlike Ruby, with JavaScript if we want to allow other files to access a piece of code we've written we must explicity [export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) it.
+Unlike Python, with JavaScript if we want to allow other files to access a piece of code we've written we must explicity [export](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) it.

 ## Implementation Requirements
 ### Wave 1